WheteThunger/VehicleDecayProtection/README.md

 - Scale decay damage when a vehicle is under a roof (does not use permission)
 - Scale decay damage when a vehicle is near a tool cupboard (does not use permission)
 - Nullify decay damage for a configurable amount of time after a vehicle has been used (does not use permission)
-- Nullify decay damage if a vehicle is owned by (or had a lock deployed onto it by) a player with permission
+- Nullify decay damage if a vehicle is owned (or had a lock deployed onto it) by a player with permission

 ## No-Plugin Alternative